Home News What are Cat S, Cat N, and Cat B Cars? The Complete 2026 UK Guide to Insurance Write-Off Categories

 Why do some cars still mention Cat C or Cat D?

-How Second Gears helps Cat car owners
+How Second Gears helps Cat S, Cat N and Cat B sellers

 A Cat S or Cat N marker does not automatically mean a car is worthless.
 It means the vehicle has been written off by an insurer and needs to be judged on the quality of its repair, its roadworthiness and its documentation.
-Cat B is different: it is a parts-only category and cannot go back on the road.
+Cat B is different — it is a parts-only category and cannot go back on the road.

-If you’re selling one of these vehicles, clarity and paperwork make all the difference.
+If you're selling one of these vehicles, clarity and paperwork make all the difference.
+And putting it in front of the right buyers matters just as much as the price you set.

 Related Articles